Quantum theory for a total system including one internal measuring apparatus: Introduction

 The above mentioned problem is of interest not only for pure theoretical reasons, but also for a practical reason, concerning designation of small measuring apparatus.
 In recent years, significant progresses have been achieved in technology, such that it is now a commonplace in labs to observe small systems at the mesoscopic scale, even at the microscopic scale.
 In principle, it is possible to design a measuring apparatus, whose essential part is of the microscopic scale.
 A challenging task is to know the condition under which a small quantum system may possess some definite properties.
 Our intuition obtained in the macroscopic world is not so helpful for this purpose.

-Lots of efforts have been seen in the attempt of solving the above mentioned problem (see, e.g., reviews given in Refs.~\cite{Laloe01,JZKGKS03,Schloss04}), most under the name of interpretation of quantum mechanics, for example, various versions of Everett's relative-state interpretation (RSI) \cite{Everett57,DG73,Deutsch85}, consistent-histories interpretations (CHI) \cite{Griffiths84,Grif96,Griff02,Omnes88,Omnes92,Omnes99,GH90,GH93,Hohen09}) first proposed by Griffiths \cite{Griffiths84}, and De Broglie's pilot wave theory \cite{deB30} and Bohmian mechanics \cite{Bohm52,BohmB66}.
+Lots of efforts have been seen in the attempt of solving the above mentioned problem (see, e.g., reviews given in Refs.~\cite{Laloe01,JZKGKS03,Schloss04}), most under the name of interpretation of quantum mechanics, for example, various versions of Everett's relative-state interpretation (RSI) \cite{Everett57,DG73,Deutsch85}, consistent-histories interpretations (CHI) \cite{Griffiths84,Grif96,Griff02,Omnes88,Omnes92,Omnes99,GH90,GH93,Hohen09}) first proposed by Griffiths \cite{Griffiths84}, De Broglie's pilot wave theory \cite{deB30} and Bohmian mechanics \cite{Bohm52,BohmB66}, and dynamical-reduction models \cite{GRW85,GRW86,Pearle89,GPR90,AB09,BG03}.

 There existing so many theories, what is the reason for us to intend to develop another one?
-Besides the fact that there is no commonly-accepted solution to the measurement problem yet, a major motivation is as follows.
-Since Schr\"{o}dinger equation has passed all experimental tests ever performed, here we take the relatively conservative viewpoint that this equation and the corresponding Hilbert space can be taken as a starting point.
-One may note that this starting point is also taken in RSI and effectively so in CHI \cite{Hohen09}.
-As to be discussed below, although both of RSI and CHI supply quite general frameworks for quantum descriptions, neither of them gives a concrete condition, under which a considered system may have a definite property.
-To find such a concrete condition is the main motivation of our work.
+Besides the fact that there is no commonly-accepted solution to the measurement problem yet, one major motivation is that the peculiarity of the internality of the measuring apparatus has not been fully revealed, which should be a key point in solving the measurement problem.

+Another major motivation is as follows.
+Since Schr\"{o}dinger equation has passed all experimental tests ever performed, it is reasonable to take this equation as a basic dynamic law \cite{foot-drb}, as done in RSI and effectively so in CHI \cite{Hohen09}.
+Although both RSI and CHI supply quite general frameworks for quantum descriptions, neither of them gives a concrete condition, under which a considered subsystem may have a definite property (see Appendix \ref{sect-RC-con}).
+To find such a concrete condition is a main motivation of this paper.
-Due to the above-mentioned starting point we are to adopt, in this paper we are not to discuss approaches like the dynamical-reduction models \cite{GRW85,GRW86,Pearle89,GPR90,AB09,BG03}, which introduce modifications to Schr\"{o}dinger equation.
-We are not to discuss the approach of Bohm, either, because in addition to a description given in the Hilbert space, this approach requires a hidden variable, i.e., positions of particles.
-Here we consider only descriptions given in the Hilbert space.

-For RSI, to be specific, let us discuss a special version of it, namely, the many-worlds interpretation (MWI) of quantum mechanics.
-In the theory of MWI, when the state vector for a whole system splits into branches, each branch may have a property more definite than that of the whole state vector.
-Thus, in principle, the theory allows the appearance of some definite property of a system.
-However, no concrete condition has been given yet for branching to happen in MWI.